digitallyinduced/ihp/UPGRADE.md

 This version switch the IHP development environment to use devenv.sh. devenv.sh is a nix-based development environment that is similar to IHP's one, but is more general (e.g. you can use devenv.sh for non IHP projects as well).
 It's also a lot faster.

-Note that the upgrade will drop your existing _local_ database, so make sure to create a backup before upgrading, if needed.
-You can dump your database state to the Fixtures.sql by running `make dumpdb` and then restoring after the update using `make db`.

 1. **Activate flakes in your system's Nix config**

     Before you can start the upgrade process, make sure that you have activated Nix flakes in your Nix config.